XXXTentacion: Public image and feuds

 Onfroy was generally considered a controversial figure within the hip-hop industry due to public feuds with other artists, legal issues, and general social media scandals.
 Spin labeled Onfroy "rap's most controversial man" and XXL labeled him as their most "controversial freshman ever".

 On August 24, 2017, a day before the release of his debut album, 17, Onfroy uploaded a video to the social media platform Instagram of him depicting the act of suicide by hanging.
 He later uploaded a video onto Instagram showcasing the video being shot in part of a music video.

 Onfroy uploaded a music video to YouTube for his song "Riot" after sharing a music video for his on September 12, 2017.
-The controversial scene portrays him placing a noose around the neck of a caucasian child then hanging him (representing lynching).
-The child's mother originally was anxious about the scene but said she was fine with the message being portrayed, which XXXTentacion explained as, "No matter how you look at it, the four murders I showed in the beginning were murders that were done by supremacists that were real.
+The controversial scene portrays him placing a noose around the neck of a Caucasian child then hanging him (representing lynching).
+The child's mother originally was anxious about the scene but said she was fine with the message being portrayed, which Onfroy explained as, "No matter how you look at it, the four murders I showed in the beginning were murders that were done by supremacists that were real.
 That white boy is still alive.
 So the people that died in the video are real.
 Everyone is so bothered by the child being lynched, but whether you realize it or not, the murders in the beginning are all real.
 Heather Heyer, Emmett Till, Philando Castile, these are real murders.
 This Caucasian child is still alive.
 It's art portrayal...
 It's me basically putting the shoe on the other foot, showing another perspective."
 Talking on Instagram Live, he told his followers that the video was not just supporting Black Lives Matter, but was also supporting All Lives Matter.

 Onfroy announced he was retiring from producing music on October 27, 2017.
 Onfroy then stated using the Instagram story feature that he would make music again if South Floridian rapper, frequent collaborator, and best friend Ski Mask the Slump God would become his friend again, telling his fans to post "Be friends with X again" on Ski Mask's social media accounts.
 The post led to a social media exchange between the two, with Onfroy explaining his side using the Instagram Live feature on Instagram: